ryansheehy0/Cheat_Sheets/javascript.md

 | document.getElementsByTagName('tag')     | Returns a collection of elements with the tag/element name |
 | document.querySelector('selector')       | Returns the first element with the CSS selector            |
 | document.querySelectorAll('selector')    | Returns a collection of element with the CSS selector      |

+The selector in querySelector cannot start with a number therefore ids and classes should preferably start with letters.

 ### Modifying Elements